Medicaid Enrollment and Unwinding Tracker

-The Medicaid Enrollment and Unwinding Tracker presents the most recent data on monthly Medicaid enrollment, renewals, disenrollments, and other key indicators reported by states during the unwinding of the Medicaid continuous enrollment provision.
+The Medicaid Enrollment and Unwinding Tracker presents the most recent data on monthly Medicaid disenrollments, renewals, overall enrollment and other key indicators reported by states during the unwinding of the Medicaid continuous enrollment provision.
 The unwinding data are pulled from state websites, where available, and from the Centers for Medicare & Medicaid Services (CMS).

-To view data for specific states, click on the State Enrollment and Unwinding Data tab.
+To view data for specific states, click on the State Data tab.

-- The median disenrollment rate is 34%, but there is wide variation across states ranging from 12% in Nebraska to 73% in Idaho.
-For Idaho, the disenrollment rate is among only those enrollees whose coverage was maintained during the pandemic and who the state believes are no longer eligible, which may explain, in part, the higher disenrollment rate.
-Differences in who states are targeting with early renewals as well as differences in renewal policies and systems capacity likely explain some of the variation in disenrollment rates.
+- There is wide variation in disenrollment rates across reporting states, ranging from 64% in Texas and Idaho to 10% in Illinois and Maine.
+Differences in who states are targeting with early renewals as well as differences in renewal policies and system capacity likely explain some of the variation in disenrollment rates.
 Some states (such as Texas and South Carolina) are initially targeting people early in the unwinding period that they think are no longer eligible or who did not respond to renewal requests during the pandemic, but other states are conducting renewals based on an individual’s renewal date.
 Additionally, some states have adopted several policies that promote continued coverage among those who remain eligible and have automated eligibility systems that can more easily and accurately process renewals while other states have adopted fewer of these policies and have more manually-driven systems.

 - Across all states with available data, 71% of all people disenrolled had their coverage terminated for procedural reasons.
 However, these rates vary based on how they are calculated (see note below).
 Procedural disenrollments are cases where people are disenrolled because they did not complete the renewal process and can occur when the state has outdated contact information or because the enrollee does not understand or otherwise does not complete renewal packets within a specific timeframe.
 High procedural disenrollment rates are concerning because many people who are disenrolled for these paperwork reasons may still be eligible for Medicaid coverage.
 Some states have temporarily paused procedural terminations for some enrollees while they address problems in the renewal process that lead to increased procedural disenrollments.

 Background on the Unwinding of the Medicaid Continuous Enrollment Provision

 The Medicaid continuous enrollment provision, which had halted Medicaid disenrollments since March 2020, ended on March 31, 2023.
-Primarily due to the continuous enrollment provision, KFF estimates that enrollment in Medicaid/CHIP in March 2023, the month before the unwinding period began, an increase of over 22 million from February 2020 to the end of March 2023.
+Primarily due to the continuous enrollment provision, more than 94 million people were enrolled in Medicaid/CHIP in March 2023, the month before the unwinding period began, an increase of over 22 million from February 2020.
 As states unwind the continuous enrollment provision over the following 12 months, they will redetermine eligibility for all Medicaid enrollees and will disenroll those who are no longer eligible or who may remain eligible but are unable to complete the renewal process.
 Millions of people are expected to lose Medicaid coverage during this unwinding period.

-States will begin disenrolling people from Medicaid in different months, with some states resuming disenrollments in April, others in May or June, and even July or later for some states.
-The figure below shows the month in which disenrollments are expected to begin in each state.
+States began disenrolling people from Medicaid in different months, with some states resuming disenrollments in April, others in May or June, and even July or later for some states.
+The figure below shows the month in which disenrollments began in each state.